Adolis García Preview, Player Props: Rangers vs. Twins

 Adolis García At The Plate

-- Garcia leads Texas in total hits (117) this season while batting .252 with 55 extra-base hits.
+- Garcia has 118 hits, which is best among Texas hitters this season, while batting .252 with 55 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 89th, his on-base percentage ranks 70th, and he is 22nd in the league in slugging.
+- He ranks 88th in batting average, 71st in on base percentage, and 22nd in slugging among qualifying batters in baseball.

-- Garcia has driven home a run in 52 games this season (42.6%), including more than one RBI in 19.7% of his games and producing three or more of his team's runs on eight occasions..
+- Garcia has had at least one RBI in 42.3% of his games this season (52 of 123), with more than one RBI 24 times (19.5%).
+He has also been responsible for three or more of his team's runs in eight contests.

-- He has scored in 49.2% of his games this year, with two or more runs scored in 19.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.